handiko/RTL-FM-VLC/README.md

 I added an audio wav file (titled: fm.wav) which included in **RTL-FM-VLC/sample folder**.
 Just double click it and you have the idea about the reception quality that I've got.

 ## Tips
-* If the audio sounds a little bit rough, try to increase of decrease the volume through the GNU Radio application.
+* If the audio sounds a little bit rough, try to increase or decrease the volume in the GNU Radio application.
-* You can add another UDP instance by adding another UPD Sink and allocate another port number.
+* You can add another UDP instance by adding another UPD Sink and allocate another port.
 * Use the VLC built-in equalizer to shape the audio quality to your favor.

 ## Acknwoledgement